aberba/aberba.github.io/_posts/2016-08-20-hello-world-app-with-the-vibe.d-web-framework.md

     settings.port = 8080;
     settings.bindAddresses = ["::1", "127.0.0.1"]

-    // We now passing router to listenHTTP() listenHTTP(settings, router);
+    // We are now passing router to listenHTTP() listenHTTP(settings, router);
 }